crowdtainer/dapp-web/UserStories.md

 ### As an observer (anyone, including page loaded without any wallet connected):

 - I'd like to be able to get basic information of a crowdtainer project deployed, such as:
-    - ◻️ See a list of active crowdtainer projects
+    - ✅ See a list of active crowdtainer projects
         - Can be a static list/item for MVP.
-    - ◻️ All information used during deployment (opening and closing time, etc).
+    - ✅ All information used during deployment (opening and closing time, etc).
         - Use `ICrowdtainer.CampaignData`.
-    - ◻️ Check the project status (Funding, Expired, Delivery, Finalized).
+    - ✅ Check the project status (Funding, Expired, Delivery, Finalized).
         - Use `Crowdtainer.crowdtainerState()`.
-    - ◻️ If active, percentage of goal so far (progress bar).
+    - ✅ If active, percentage of goal so far (progress bar).
         - Use `Crowdtainer.totalValueRaised()` and `CampaignData.targetMinimum().` to calculate percentage.
     - ◻️ IPFS/Swarm hash which points to the legal sale contract agreement documents.

 ### As a buyer/participant

 - ◻️ Once I open one of the listed projects (from screen of observer user stories above), I'd like to see the product list and prices, so that I can specify my order and sign a transaction to participate in the group buying.
-    - The product name can be read from `Vouchers721.productDescription[crowdtainerId]()`.
+    - ✅ The product name can be read from `Vouchers721.productDescription[crowdtainerId]()`.
-    - Prices can be read from `Crowdtainer.unitPricePerType()`.
+    - ✅ Prices can be read from `Crowdtainer.unitPricePerType()`.
-    - To join the project call `ICrowdtainer.join()`.
+    - ◻️ WIP -> To join the project call `ICrowdtainer.join()`.

 - ◻️ After joining, I'd like to see my own purchase/voucher details, as a SVG image.
     - Use `Vouchers721.tokenUri()` to get the generated image.